rblades/dhworkbook_master/docs/module-2/Exercises.md

 10\.
 Now type `$ twarc configure ` and give it the information it asks for (your consumer secret etc).

 11\.
 You're now ready to search.
 For instance, `$ twarc search canada150 > search.json` will search Twitter for posts using the canada150 hashtag. **Wait!
-Don't run that command!** If you search for that, there are, what, 36 million Canadians?
+Don't run that command!
+(Force-stop the search by hitting ctrl+c.)** If you search for that, there are, what, 36 million Canadians?
 How many tweets is that likely to be?
 Quite a lot - and the command will run quietly for days grabbing that information, writing it to file, and you'll be sitting looking at the screen wondering if anything is happening.
 Try something smaller, more contained for now, `$ twarc search hist3814o > search.json`.
 Note that Twitter only gives access to the last two weeks or so via search.
 For grabbing the stream **as an event happens** you'd use the `twarc stream` command - see the Twarc documentation for more.

-It might take some time for the search to happen.
-You can always force-stop the search by hitting ctrl+c.
-If you do that though there could be an error in the formatting of the file which will throw an error when you get to step 10.
+It might take some time for the search to happen. **You can always force-stop the search by hitting ctrl+c.** If you do that though there could be an error in the formatting of the file which will throw an error when you get to step 10.
 You can still open the json in a text editor though, but you will have to go to the end of the file and fix the formatting.

 The data being collected is in json format.
 That is, a list of 'keys' and 'values'.
 This is a handy format for computers, and some data visualization platforms require data in this format.
 For our purposes we might want to transform the json into a csv (comma separated) table - a spreadsheet.